pkcphilip/Embed/README.md

 1. Pull the Git repo and open it in VS.
 2. Build the solution.
 3. Open the Package Manager Console (Tools > NuGet Package Manager > Package Manager Console).
+4. Set default project as **Embed.Persistance** in the console.
-4. In the Package Manager Console window, enter the following command: `Update-Database`.
+4. In the Package Manager Console window, enter the following command: `Update-Database -StartupProjectName Embed.Web`.
+5. Right click on **Embed.Web** project and "Set as Startup Project".
 5. Run the application.

 ## Instructions